Zamiell/stardew-valley/Min-Max_Guide.md

   * It is helpful to use the crop pattern for Quality Sprinklers, even though you have no Quality Sprinklers.
 That way you can transition easier later on.
 * At 8 AM, go into town from the Bus Stop.
 You will trigger the community center cutscene; **do not skip the cutscene**.
   * This is because if you skip the cutscene, you will be placed at the entrance to town.
 If you watch it, you will be placed next to the community center.
-* Go to the community center and touch the square (to start the quest).
+* Go to the community center and touch the Golden Scroll square (to start the quest).
 * If you mined on Spring 5, go to Clint's, upgrade the Pickaxe and sell all gems.
 * Go to Pierre's:
   * Sell low-quality Parsnips until you have enough money for the Kale Seeds.